informatici/openhospital/README.md

 ## How to create Open Hospital portable

-These are the steps to create the portable distributions of Open Hospital:
+To create the Open Hospital portable distributions, make sure to have installed the following dependencies on a Linux machine:
+_JDK 6+, Maven, asciidoctor-pdf, docker-compose, MySQL client, zip._

+Then follow these simple steps:

  1. Clone this repository and initialize the submodules:

         git clone --recurse-submodules https://github.com/informatici/openhospital

- 2. Compile the projects *core* and *gui* by issuing:
+ 2. Run the script that compiles the projects *core* and *gui*, and assembles the portable distributions:

-        mvn package -DskipTests

- 3. Assemble the portable distributions for Windows and for Linux:
+        cd openhospital
         ./build_poh.sh